-Construction at a glance Construction hours Standard hours - Monday to Friday 7:00am to 6:00pm, Saturday 8:00am to 1:00pm Rail possessions - up to 24 hours a day Activities that may be carried out outside the standard construction hours include utility works, tunnelling, works within an acoustic shed, tunnel fit-out, construction during road and rail possessions, spoil haulage, deliveries and TBM activities Station type Cut-and-cover Workforce Estimated peak construction workfo prce 380 Demolition Demolition of the Station Plaza site between Station and Phillip Streets and the T1 Western Line and the St Marys Bus Layover on Station Street Heritage Existing Goods Shed retained Station design manages existing h and 4, the signal box and jib crane neritage elements including station buildings on Platforms 3 1 Activities Key construction activities: administration activities to support construction construction of new station box, station structures and finishes construction of the crossover construction of stub tunnel spoil handling, storage and transport temporary TBM retrieval shaft excavation TBM retrieval station precinct.
+Construction at a glance Construction hours Standard hours - Monday to Friday 7:00am to 6:00pm, Saturday 8:00am to 1:00pm Rail possessions - up to 24 hours a day Activities that may be carried out outside the standard construction hours include utility works, tunnelling, works within an acoustic shed, tunnel fit-out, construction during road and rail possessions, spoil haulage, deliveries and TBM activities Station type Cut-and-cover Workforce Estimated peak construction workforce 380 Demolition Demolition of the Station Plaza site between Station and Phillip Streets and the T1 Western Line and the St Marys Bus Layover on Station Street Heritage Existing Goods Shed retained Station design manages existing heritage elements including station buildings on Platforms and 4, the signal box and jib crane Activities Key construction activities: administration activities to support construction construction of new station box, station structures and finishes construction of the crossover construction of stub tunnel spoil handling, storage and transport temporary TBM retrieval shaft excavation TBM retrieval station precinct.
 Construction activities within and adjacent to the existing T1 Western Line rail corridor: establishment of temporary hoarding and fencing preparatory work to station platforms and infrastructure associated with construction of the aerial concourse at St Marys potential relocation of the lift shaft on the southern side of St Marys Station.
-Some construction activities within the rail corridor would be undertaken during scheduled track possessions, where train services are replaced by bus services, which would generally occur over the weekend and at night with replacement bus services provided Plant and equipment Bulldozer Compressor Concrete pump Concrete truck Roadheader Concrete saw Excavator Generator Gantry crane Hand tools Jackhammer Mobile crane Pile boring rig TBM Vibratory roller Water cart Noise Management istic measures would be in place.
-Review would be prepared during design development for airborne and ground-borne noise
+Some construction activities within the rail corridor would be undertaken during scheduled track possessions, where train services are replaced by bus services, which would generally occur over the weekend and at night with replacement bus services provided Plant and equipment Bulldozer Compressor Concrete pump Concrete truck Roadheader Concrete saw Excavator Generator Gantry crane Hand tools Jackhammer Mobile crane Pile boring rig TBM Vibratory roller Water cart Noise Management An acoustic shed and/or other acoustic measures would be in place.
+An Operational Noise and Vibration Review would be prepared during design development to confirm the mitigation measures for airborne and ground-borne noise